apache/logging-flume/flume-ng-doc/sphinx/FlumeUserGuide.rst

 interceptors.*
 ====================  ================  ==============================================

-For example, a multiport syslog TCP source for agent named **agent_foo**:
+For example, a multiport syslog TCP source for agent named a1:

 .. code-block:: properties

-  agent_foo.sources = src-0
+  a1.sources = r1
-  agent_foo.channels = ch-0
+  a1.channels = c1
-  agent_foo.sources.src-0.type = multiport_syslogtcp
+  a1.sources.r1.type = multiport_syslogtcp
-  agent_foo.sources.src-0.channels = ch-0
+  a1.sources.r1.channels = c1
-  agent_foo.sources.src-0.host = 0.0.0.0
+  a1.sources.r1.host = 0.0.0.0
-  agent_foo.sources.src-0.ports = 10001 10002 10003
+  a1.sources.r1.ports = 10001 10002 10003
-  agent_foo.sources.src-0.portHeader = port
+  a1.sources.r1.portHeader = port

 Syslog UDP Source
 '''''''''''''''''